-When using {ToString} or {ToFile}, it might happen that something needs to be written to the standard default initial output (typically the screen). {ToStdout} can be used to select this stream.
+When using ToString() or ToFile(), it might happen that something needs to be written to the (initial) standard output (typically the screen).
+ToStdout() can be used to select this stream.

 ReadCmdLineString(prompt)

 read an expression from command line and return in string